marciogualtieri/risk_model_builder/README.md

     python manage.py loaddata fixtures/test_data.json

-Where [test_data.json](fixtures/test_data.json) is a fixture file with the test data.
-You may also create different fixtures for producting, testing, development, etc.
+Where [test_data.json](fixtures/test_data.json) is a [fixture](https://docs.djangoproject.com/en/2.0/howto/initial-data/) file with the test data.
+You may also create different fixtures for production, testing, development, etc.

-### Invoking Commands from the Shell
+### Invoking Commands from the Interactive Shell

 The standard way to start an interactive session:

     python manage.py shell

-But a better way is installing (django-extensions)[https://github.com/django-extensions/django-extensions]:
+But a even better way is to install (django-extensions)[https://github.com/django-extensions/django-extensions]:

     sudo pip install django-extensions